Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is Khitchdee's in-house PC-workstation GUI app development tool
+ModalWX is Khitchdee's in-house PC app development tool
-that uses a new way of designing a PC-workstation GUI, that we call a Modal GUI
+that uses a new way of designing a PC GUI, that we call a Modal GUI
-that is better suited (than WIMP) for the type of apps we are developing.
+that's better suited (than WIMP) for the type of apps we are developing.
 We are releasing it open source to encourage devs to evaluate modal GUIs
-for their own PC-workstation apps.
+for their own PC apps.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)